Google Drive: Sharing

 Google Drive incorporates a system of file sharing in which the creator of a file or folder is, by default, its owner.
 The owner can regulate the public visibility of the file or folder.
 Ownership is transferable.
 Files or folders can be shared privately with particular users having a Google account, using the email address (usually, but not necessarily, ending in @gmail.com) associated with that account.
 Sharing files with users not having a Google account requires making them accessible to "anybody with the link".
 This generates a secret URL for the file, which may be shared via email or private messages.
 Files and folders can also be made "public on the web", which means that they can be indexed by search engines and thus can be found and accessed by anyone.
 The owner may also set an access level for regulating permissions.
 The three access levels offered are "can edit", "can comment" and "can view".
 Users with editing access can invite others to edit.

 On September 13, 2021, the URL to a portion of existing files was changed, ostensibly for security reasons.

+Shared files have upload limit of 400,000 items.

+Artificial Intelligence

+In 2024, Google began rolling out artificial intelligence features to select users of Google Drive and other Workspace tools powered by its in-house Gemini LLM.
+The features are currently available to users with Google One AI Premium or organizational users with the Gemini Business, Enterprise, Education, and Education Premium add-ons.

+The features are largely centered around utilizing the right sidebar of Drive and other Workspace apps to including utilizing its chatbot to perform tasks with access to files stored across users' Google Accounts.
+Another feature allows users opening a PDF in Google Drive to summarize PDFs, synthesize its contents with other files stored in Drive, or generate new content using Gemini within their sidepanel.